ivocosme/node-go-comparison/GoExample/README.md

 ## Quick Summary

-This repository holds the source code that supports a post made on my personal page.
+This folder holds the source code that supports the Go Example

 Please visit XXX for more information on this post.